Novel constraints on fifth forces and ultralight dark sector with asteroidal data: Conclusions and Future Prospects

 {\it New observations ---} Radar studies including Goldstone and the recently decommissioned Arecibo~\cite{2016AJ....152...99N} have been collecting high-precision NEOs astrometrical data.
-VRO will discover a factor of 5 more Solar System minor objects (see Table 1 of~\cite{2020arXiv200907653V}), while other optical sky surveys such as Catalina~\cite{Djorgovski:2011iy}, Pan-STARRS~\cite{2013PASP..125..357D}, ATLAS~\cite{2018PASP..130f4505T}, DECam~\cite{2021arXiv210403411G}, and ZTF~\cite{Graham_2019} will also be of great use to such studies.
-The LUCY space mission~\cite{2021arXiv210404575O} will visit Trojan asteroids and the JANUS spacecraft will investigate two binary asteroids \cite{2021arXiv210302435L, Seligman_2021}, providing valuable information to extend our study thereto.
-New astrometrical techniques such as occultation can substantially improve orbital trajectory determinations~\cite{winn2014transits}.
+VRO will discover a factor of 5 more Solar System minor objects (see table~1 of Ref.~\cite{2020arXiv200907653V}), while other optical sky surveys such as Catalina~\cite{Djorgovski:2011iy}, Pan-STARRS~\cite{2013PASP..125..357D}, ATLAS~\cite{2018PASP..130f4505T}, DECam~\cite{2021arXiv210403411G}, and ZTF~\cite{Graham_2019} will also be of great use to such studies.
+High precision astrometry is also achievable with space-based telescopes such as Hubble~\cite{2020arXiv201015425P}, James Webb~\cite{Rivkin_2016}, Euclid~\cite{Carry_2018}, and Roman~\cite{2019arXiv190205569A}.
+LUCY~\cite{2021PSJ.....2..172O} will visit Trojans and the JANUS spacecraft will investigate two binary asteroids~\cite{2021arXiv210302435L, Seligman_2021}, providing valuable information to extend our study.
+New astrometrical techniques such as occultation can substantially improve orbital trajectory determinations~\cite{2010arXiv1001.2010W}.
+Asteroids also affect gravitational wave detections through gravity gradient noise~\cite{Fedderke:2020yfy,Fedderke:2021kuy}.

 {\it Data storage and dedicated software development ---} Our work motivates the study and inclusion of precession measurements for objects stored in the JPL small objects~\cite{nasa} and Minor Planet Center~\cite{iau} databases.
 On the analysis side, a fully-fledged study entails re-analyzing the (raw) astrometric asteroid trajectory data.
-Dedicated computing platforms such as MONTE~\cite{2018CEAS...10...79E}, self-consistently modelling all relevant effects (including gravitational perturbations from nearby objects), can be used to this end, after appropriate modification to include the fifth-force effect.
+Dedicated computing platforms such as MONTE~\cite{2018CEAS...10...79E}, self-consistently modelling all relevant physical effects, can be used to this end after appropriate modification to include the fifth force effect.
 We expect this to be an important task for future studies~\cite{precite}.